xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 ## Weekly Quizzes

  * Weekly quizzes will be posted on the course home page in the quiz section by 5pm on Thursdays.
 You have until 12pm on Fridays to submit your quiz via email.
  * The easiest way to complete your quiz is to print it, complete it, scan it with your phone, and then email to me.
+If you don't have a printer available, please use a blank paper to submit your handwritten solution.
+Make sure that you clearly label the problem number and the associated goal number so both you and I will know what goal(s) you have scored.
  * Some app suggestions for scan.
 If there are other apps that worked well for you, please let me know so I can list them here to help other students.
    * iPhone: Notes.
    * Android: Microsoft Office Lens, Google Drive.